Same-sex marriage in Ontario: Religious performance

-The Anglican Diocese of Ottawa has allowed solemnisations of same-sex marriages since 2016.
-In July 2016, Bishop John Chapman issued a letter allowing local parishes to perform same-sex marriages.
-Clergy are not required to officiate at the marriages if this would violate their personal beliefs.
-Likewise, the Diocese of Niagara has allowed its clergy to perform same-sex marriages since July 2016, and the Anglican Diocese of Toronto since November 2016.

-In July 2019, Bishop Linda Nicholls of the Diocese of Huron allowed her clergy to perform same-sex marriages.
-The move includes a freedom of conscience clause for clergy opposed to solemnising same-sex marriages.
-In October 2019, the synod of the Diocese of Ontario voted to request the Bishop of Ontario to authorise the solemnisation of same-sex marriages in the diocese.
-Bishop Michael Oulton issued guidelines the following month for clergy willing to perform same-sex marriages.
-Previously, a priest in Stirling-Rawdon had been disciplined for marrying a same-sex couple in 2007.
-Bishop Geoffrey Woodcroft of the Diocese of Rupert's Land, encompassing parts of northwestern Ontario, said in July 2019 that clergy in the diocese would be permitted to perform same-sex marriages from January 2020.
-Similarly, Bishop Anne Germond of the Diocese of Algoma authorised her clergy in May 2020 to perform same-sex marriages.

-Same-sex marriages are not performed in the Anglican Diocese of Moosonee, which encompasses parts of northern Ontario.
+Several dioceses of the Anglican Church of Canada allow their clergy to bless and perform same-sex marriages.
+In 2007, a priest in Stirling-Rawdon was disciplined for marrying a same-sex couple.
+The Diocese of Ottawa has allowed solemnization of same-sex marriages since 2016.
+In July 2016, Bishop John Chapman issued a letter allowing local parishes in the Diocese of Ottawa to perform same-sex marriages.
+The dioceses of Niagara and Toronto have also authorized their clergy to perform same-sex marriages since July and November 2016, respectively.
+In July 2019, Bishop Linda Nicholls allowed clergy in the Diocese of Huron to perform same-sex marriages.
+In October 2019, the synod of the Diocese of Ontario voted to request that Bishop Michael Oulton authorize the solemnization of same-sex marriages in the diocese; he issued guidelines the following month for clergy willing to perform same-sex marriages.
+Bishop Geoffrey Woodcroft said in July 2019 that clergy in the Diocese of Rupert's Land, encompassing parts of northwestern Ontario, would be permitted to perform same-sex marriages from January 2020.
+Similarly, Bishop Anne Germond authorized clergy in the Diocese of Algoma to perform same-sex marriages in May 2020.
+In these dioceses, clergy are not required to officiate at the marriages if this would violate their personal beliefs.
+On the other hand, same-sex marriages are not performed in the Diocese of Moosonee, which encompasses parts of northern Ontario.
 The marriage canon of the Anglican Church of Canada serves as the canon on marriage in the diocese.
 Bishop Lydia Mamakwa of the Indigenous Spiritual Ministry of Mishamikoweesh, encompassing Cree and Ojibwe communities in northwestern Ontario, opposes same-sex marriage, and the diocese does not perform same-sex marriages.

+Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.
+In February 2023, the Southridge Community Church and the FreeChurch Toronto, congregations of the Canadian Conference of Mennonite Brethren Churches located in St. Catharines and Toronto respectively, were expelled from the denomination over their decision to affirm same-sex marriages.